Skip to content

 kf.show(straight(2000, 50000, 5000))

 The kf.show will create a GDS in the temp folder and then send the GDS by klive to KLayout (if klive is installed).
-By running this with python straight.py, this should show us a straight like this:
+By running this with python straight.py, it should show us a straight like this:

 straight